-Concentration risk can be categorised into a number of constituent risks:
+Concentration risk can be categorised into a number of constituent risks.

 Sector Concentration: The main property sectors are retail, office, industrial and leisure/healthcare.
-The portfolio will aim to spread its investment across the sectors to limit exposure to any volatility in a particular area.
-Like geographic diversification, industry diversification must be sensitive to the diversification requirements of the overall portfolio.
-The value of industrial real estate holdings is sometimes adversely affected by changes in environmental legislation, and such holdings should probably be limited in overall investment portfolios.
+The Council aims to spread its portfolio of investment across the different sectors in order to limit exposure to any volatility in a particular area.
+Like geographic diversification, industry diversification is sensitive to the diversification requirements of the overall portfolio.
+The value of industrial real estate holdings is sometimes adversely affected by changes in environmental legislation, and such holdings will therefore be limited in overall investment portfolios.

-Geographical Concentration: The strength of the investment opportunity will dictate the wider locations which may be considered outside of Cambridgeshire, as opposed to location being the driving force.
-It is important for the Council to understand the future economic viability of localities which will be influenced by a number of local and national economic factors.
+Geographical Concentration: The strength of the investment opportunity dictates the wider locations which may be considered outside of Cambridgeshire, as opposed to location being the driving force.
+It is important for the Council to understand the future economic viability of localities, which will be influenced by a number of local and national economic factors.
 For example future major transport infrastructure investment could significantly influence the economic viability of an area and therefore the future value of investments in that locality.
-Engaging the services of an expert will therefore be an essential prerequisite of the strategy.
+Engaging the services of an expert is therefore an essential prerequisite of the strategy.